OctopusDeploy/blog/blog/2019-12/build-a-real-world-docker-cicd-pipeline/index.md

 ### Add Create Release step

-Next, add a new step to your build definition, OctopusDeploy: Create release:
+Next, add a new step to your build definition, **OctopusDeploy: Create release**:

 ![](teamcity-build-step-release.png)